Bailey-B/taxonomytagging/README.md

 ## Formatting for the File Upload Handler
 This script will write a file for Atypon's File Upload Handler.
 Make sure you include this file and the manifest in a .zip file that has been named appropriately for the taxonomy you are updating.

+In the Web Admin Tool, select Administration > File Uploads > File Upload.
+The File Format is Taxonomy Upload Handler.
+The Update Type is Incremental.
+Add your .zip file to the File List.

-**Be sure to do an incremental upload so you don't overwrite any existing taggings.**
+**Be sure you select "Incremental" as your Update Type so you don't overwrite any existing taggings.**

+## Final Notes
+It looks like Web Admin Tool allows automatic tagging based on the content of XML files and XPath Rules, which can be set in a tag's Criteria panel.
+It would be ideal if our XML files eventually included something we could use to create XPath rules for collection tagging.